iarp/django-pdf-overlay/docs/installation.rst

   - Only required if you want auto-generated layout images.
   - If you do not want to or cannot install ImageMagick see `GENERATE_LAYOUT_IMAGE <configuration.html>`__
+  - Theres an issue with Imagemagick disallowing PDF interactions, you need to edit the policy.xml file (linux
+        location: /etc/ImageMagick-6/policy.xml) and change the line `<policy domain="coder" rights="none" pattern="PDF" />` changing "none" to "read|write".

 Django
 ------